runawayhorse001/LearningApacheSpark/doc/preface.rst

 * **Declaration**

   The work of Wenqiang Feng was supported by the IMA, while working at IMA.
-However, any opinion, finding, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the IMA, UTK and DST.
+However, any opinion, finding, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the IMA, UTK, DST and HR & Block.

 Motivation for this tutorial
 ++++++++++++++++++++++++++++